missreya/nyancat-fitbit/README.md

 ### Bugs?
 Contact Me!

-I am humbly a new coder and this is my Fitbit clock design - please let me know if there is something wrong and I will do my best to fix it.
+I am humbly a new coder and this is my first Fitbit clock design - please let me know if there is something wrong and I will do my best to fix it.

 Thank you for taking interest in my Fitbit clock face and I hope you enjoy it! :)